renpy/renpy/sphinx/source/config.rst

 .. var:: config.show = renpy.show

-    A function that is used in place of renpy.show by the :ref:`show
+    A function that is used in place of :func:`renpy.show` by the :ref:`show
     <show-statement>` and :ref:`scene <scene-statement>` statements.
 This
-    should have the same signature as renpy.show.
+    should have the same signature as :func:`renpy.show`.

 .. var:: config.skip_delay = 75